equitatyo/irebot/README.md

   You will need to move glfw3.dll into the build folder and arial_rounded.tff to build/assets/

 ## Usage
-  Clicks should be placed in /build/player1
+  Player 1 and player 2 clicks should be placed in /build/player1 and /build/player2 respectively

   Click structure should look like the following